SuperM7-com/arkos-docs/docs/advanced-guide/file-uploads-authentication.md

 - Specific resources for different file types (e.g., `image-upload`, `video-upload`)
 - Built-in metadata storage for files
-- Direct support for the `update` action for file operations
+- Direct support for the `Update` action for file operations

 If you have suggestions or need additional features, please: